raimana/activiti_merger/README.md

 * If all you want is the WAR without Tomcat then compress the *activiti* folder in a WAR and that's it...

-* And I know it's obvious but just in case, $JAVA home must be set.
+* And I know it's obvious but just in case, $JAVA_HOME must be set.

 #####################
 #ACTIVITI PROPERTIES#